 Industry insiders knew that legal sports betting in the US was going to be a big hit.
 However, it is hard to believe that anyone knew how big it would be in such a short period of time.
 Legal sports betting in the emerging US market continues to set monthly records on a state-by-state basis.
 This is fueling tremendous industry growth as a whole.

-New Jersey took the lead as one of the primary parties in that landmark case.
-Other states such as Pennsylvania, Delaware, West Virginia and Mississippi quickly followed suit.
+New Jersey sportsbooks took the lead as one of the primary parties in that landmark case.
+Other states such as Pennsylvania sportsbooks, Delaware sportsbooks, West Virginia sportsbooks, and Mississippi sportsbooks quickly followed suit.
 Heading into the final few months of 2021, close to half the states in the country offer some form of legal betting or are in the process of doing so.

 The industry numbers speak for themselves.
 In a little more than two years, the total US handle for sports betting has surpassed $25 billion through this past August’s numbers.
 The handle refers to the total amount of money wagered on sports.
 Total revenue is the sportsbooks’ take.
 That figure stands at $1.9 billion for the same time frame.